aws-samples/cfn101-workshop/workshop/content/intermediate/templates/conditions/_index.md

 ---
 ### Conclusion

 Congratulations!
-You have learned how to conditionally create resources, and how to conditionally specify resource property types.
+You have learned how to conditionally create resources, and how to conditionally specify resource property values.
 For more information, see [Conditions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/conditions-section-structure.html) and [Condition functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-conditions.html).